AntiBlueQuirk/smart-waypoints/README.md

  - `//`
    - The script can return anything.
 The action does nothing.

+In addition, you may prefix the action with `!`.
+This will cause the result of the order to always be printed, as if debug_orders was true in the config.

 Note that actions that require numbers cannot be used with Direct Orders.
 (Orders that omit a script.)
 Leading and trailing whitespace is removed from actions before parsing, so you may put padding around them if you would like.

 ## Scripts